terror/mcgill.courses/tools/requirement-parser/README.md

-**req-parser** is a tool to generate JSON-based course graph structures for course entries used within the application.
+**requirement-parser** is a tool to generate JSON-based course graph structures for course entries used within the application.

 <div align='center'>